MDIL-SNU/SPINNER/README.md

 SPINNER supports CMAKE 3.20 or higher version and gcc version 7.3.1 or higer version.

 ### Python binding of randSpg and LAMMPS (important)
 SPINNER utilizes python binding of randSpg and LAMMPS code.
-However, those codes are slightly modified to be incorporated with SPINNER, so you need to comiple with source codes provided with SPINNER, not with the original ones.
+However, those codes are slightly modified to be incorporated with SPINNER, so you need to comiple with source codes provided in this page, not with the original ones.

 ### Install randSpg
-To install randSpg, do follows
+To install randSpg, do

 ```
   cd /SPINNER-directory/randSpg-vspinner/